 Supporting the Global Alliance for Buildings and Construction (GlobalABC) and The Buildings Breakthrough

 Buildings are responsible for nearly 37% of greenhouse gas emissions worldwide.
-However, the sector could become climate-neutral by 2050 if material savings are made, building materials concrete and steel are produced in a climate-friendly way and more alternative building materials are used (avoid-shift-improve approach).
+However, the sector could become climate-neutral by 2050 if material savings are made, building materials concrete and steel are produced in a climate-friendly way and more alternative building materials are used (avoid-shift-improve-approach).
 Especially in the Global South, there is often a lack of strategies to drive forward the transition to climate-friendly and resilient buildings.
-The project supports international cooperation as part of the Buildings Breakthrough Initiative coordinated by the Global Alliance for Buildings and Construction (GlobalABC).
+The project supports international cooperation as part of the Initiative coordinated by the Global Alliance for Buildings and Construction (GlobalABC).
 The aim is to establish nearly emission-free and resilient buildings as the new standard by 2030.
 The project strengthens political dialog, promotes knowledge transfer and helps to make the topic more visible at global level.
 It complements other IKI projects that are working in individual partner countries to reduce emissions in the building sector.

 Project data